Ethan-CS/MeetingNotes/2023/07/APR3.md

 [< Previous]() | [Next >]()

-_Jess Enright,_
-_Ethan Kelly_
+_Oana Andrei, Ciaran McCreesh, Ethan Hunter_

 ## 1. Admin

-My Campus - looks as though I haven't done mandatory training.
+My Campus - looks as though I haven't done mandatory training, but I have (just did not enter the dates as have already done this for last two years).

 ## 2. Research